rolandguelle/razer-blade-stealth-linux/README.md

 Reference: https://wiki.archlinux.org/index.php/Razer#Webcam

 ## Arch

-I installed [Antergos](https://antergos.com/) Arch, but should be work with other Arch distros.
+I use [Antergos](https://antergos.com/) Arch, but should be work with other Arch distros.

 ### Suspend Loop Issue